jehna/wikigolf/README.md

 - All pages' metadata: https://dumps.wikimedia.your.org/fiwiki/latest/fiwiki-latest-page.sql.gz

-There's a script at [converter/](converter/) folder that downloads the data and streams it to .tsv files.
+There's a script at [converter/](converter/) folder that downloads the data and streams it to .ndjson files.
 The `load_to_bigquery.sh` both loads the files and uploads the results to BigQuery.
 Note that you should have `bq` CLI client installed on your machine.